 From the Dean's Desk

-Many of us choose social work to make a difference.
-Whether it’s fighting for social justice; giving voice to the marginalized; or seeking solutions to racism, violence, and oppression, we work to protect those most vulnerable in our society.
+Many of us choose social work or family therapy to make a difference.
+Whether it is fighting social injustice; giving voice to the oppressed and marginalized; or seeking solutions to racism, poverty, and violence, we work to protect the most vulnerable in society.
 We also strive to respond to the tough social issues facing people at home and abroad.
-Whatever your reason for choosing the Kent School of Social Work, you will become part of a community of learners leading the way in confronting daunting societal challenges.
+Whatever your reason for choosing the Kent School, you will become part of a community of learners leading the way in confronting daunting societal challenges.

 I look forward to welcoming you to the Kent School family!